Bayurzx/dapp_react/README.md

 Do you get on Reddit and Quora and all you see is fan wars... right 😅, I mean, If you are so passionate about something, you might as well make money from it... **😋**

 # What It Does???
-`Your Recommendation` gives you a chance to seek out recommendations on your picks from the celo community.
+`Your Recommendation` gives you a chance stake on your picks and win.
 Your picks are displayed for voting and best option wins the vote.

-The best part is, one lucky winner from the voters keeps the entire bag 💰 when the vote limit has been reached.
+When the voting ends, one lucky winner from the voters keeps the entire bag 💰 if the vote limit has been reached.

 # How Do You Get on Board???
 Simply by joining the celo community.
 Your passport to vote is simply switching to the [celo network](https://medium.com/defi-for-the-people/how-to-set-up-metamask-with-celo-912d698fcafe)  (*Testnet at the time of this wrting*) or download the Celo-wallet extension on chrome.